nwdigitalradio/n7nix/ardop/README.md

 }
 ```

-#### For an IC-7300 with internal sound card
+### For an IC-7300 which has an internal sound card

+* IC-7300 sound card PCM connects to RPi via USB cable

 * When you plug in the USB cable to the RPI from the IC-7300 it
 becomes card 1, the udrc becomes card 2 and the RPi internal sound
 card remains as card 0.
+  * _CODEC_ is the name of the IC-7300 sound card device

 ```
 Playback Devices